Electronic Prescription Service

 What does this mean for you?

-- If you collect your repeat prescriptions from your GP you will not have to visit your GP practice to pick up your paper prescription.
+- You will not have to visit your GP practice to pick up your paper prescription.
 Instead, your GP will send it electronically to the place you choose, saving you time.

 - You will have more choice about where to get your medicines from because they can be collected from a pharmacy near to where you live, work or shop.